-The young people placed at Fastbridge pose a risk both to themselves and to others and this is not limited to the wider community.
+The young people placed at Fastbridge pose a risk both to themselves and to others; this is not limited to the wider community.
 We take the process of supervision seriously but approach it in a very human way; this allows the young people to develop an ongoing dialogue with staff in regard to their harmful sexual behaviour and their risk.
-There are no cameras or CCTV on site and there are no recordings of electronic monitoring which is present.
+There are no cameras or CCTV within the home and there are no recordings of electronic monitoring which is present.
 The following procedures are in place in the home:

-- All bedrooms belonging to the young people have electronic door sensors which emit an audible signal when the door is opened and closed.
-This is for safety purposes and enables staff to be aware of the young people's movements at all times.
-This is mainly for use at night times. - All safety measures, including the door sensors are consistent with a domestic setting and do not create an institutional impression. - In addition to this we have plug-in speaker monitors that are placed on the upstairs landing and linked to the sleeping in room, for the benefit of the sleep-in staff.
-We also have movement sensors located on the upstairs landing, so sleep-in staff are aware of the young people's movement at night. - The alarm system and the reasons for having it are explained to the young people, along with issues of safety, prior to admission. - The placing authority consents to the use of electronic monitoring and a record of this consent is kept in the young person's file.
+- All young people's bedrooms have electronic door sensors which emit an audible signal when the door is opened and closed.
+This is for safety purposes and enables staff to always be aware of the boy's movements. - All safety measures, including the door sensors, are consistent with a domestic setting and do not create an institutional impression. - In addition to this, at night there are plug-in speaker monitors that are placed on the upstairs landing and linked to the dining area for the benefit of the waking-night staff.
+We also have a movement alarm located on the upstairs landing and in the corridor where the downstairs bedroom is located. - The alarm system and the reasons for having it are explained to the young people, along with issues of safety, prior to admission. - The placing authority consents to the use of electronic monitoring and a record of this consent is kept in the young person's file.